 Follow-up emails to a client can be challenging to write.
-Learn how to write a follow-up email to a client after sending a proposal, after a quotation, after receiving no response, or after a meeting.
+Learn how to write a follow-up email to a client after sending a business proposal, after a quotation, after receiving no response, or after a meeting.

 Email is an essential communication tool for working with clients, but what happens when you receive no response?
 Sending a prompt and polite follow-up email to a client can re-establish a connection, getting your relationship back on track.